deepsquare-io/ClusterFactory/web/docs/getting-started/02-setting-up-repository.md

 ### Method 1: Create a public fork

-1. Use the "Fork" button on Github and create the fork on your favorite account.
+1. Use the "Fork" button on GitHub and create the fork on your favorite account.

 <div style={{textAlign: 'center'}}>